 Depending on the circumstances, a landlord’s failure to provide hear or hot water is illegal, and unfortunately it is not an uncommon problem in NY.
-In 2017, there were 21,894 complaints about heat or hot water in New York City in just one week.
+According to ny.curbed.com, In 2017 there were 21,894 complaints about heat or hot water in New York City in just one week.

 Landlords in New York have to meet certain requirements in regards to the implied warranty of habitability.
 If your landlord is not meeting their requirements, this is considered landlord negligence.